kencormack/pistar-lastqso/README.md

 (Cursor Up/Down keys to scroll, Page Up/Dn to page, Q to quit help.)

-  With no options, the script watches for DMR and YSF traffic.
+  With no options, the script watches for DMR, YSF, D-Star, NXDN, and P25 traffic types.
 Log entries are parsed and presented as each log line is read.
-  Use Ctrl-C to exit.
+Ctrl-C can be used to exit the program.

   -12|--12hr
       By default, timestamps are shown in 24 hour military format.